nihzh/nihzh.github.io/docs/Liverpool/105-Programming Paradigms.md

 - () outfix operator
 - -- comment; {- multiple line comment -}
 - `:load func.hs` load the module
-- `:r` read the module loaded
+- `:reload` relade the module
 - Camel case usually
 - the default module name: Main, use `module <name> where` at the beginning of the file to define it.
+The name has to be capitaled.

+#### IO
+- `putStrLn`: to print sth, the displaying form of string is to be surronded by "". **Has side effect!!**
+	- It is not pure function so is part of IO in Haskell
+- `show`: could show anything, turns its input into a string

+#### Compiling run
+- `ghc <filename>` to compile the program/module, then execute it directly to run it
+- If adding the module name declaration on the top, then a module be compiled; otherwise, a program will be compiled